 If you just want to spend a couple of hours occasionally fishing.
 The Quantum Optix Spinning combo value is hard to beat.
 I will not lie, the reel is cheaply made.
 But it will catch fish, and a little pan trout is not going to break it.

 I suggest getting the 6’6 rod.
 This rod, lacks graphite sensitivity but the soft tip is sensitive enough to feel nibbles.
 Impressive even for the price.
 The rod is made from a fiberglass composite which is extremely durable, It can certainly survive rougher treatment than full graphite rods.

 Pflueger President Spinning Reel and Fishing Rod Combo

 This kit is excellent value.
 With some care, it should provide many years of hassle free fishing.
 Even when getting more serious, there is little need to upgrade further.
 The Pflueger President is excellent value for money, in our spinning reel buyers guide we actually consider it the best value trout reel for under $100.

 The IM-8 graphite rod is sensitive for the price, and with the right technique can throw tiny 1/16 oz lures a respectable distance.
 I will happily go spin fishing with this combo, and know the gear is good enough to successfully catch trout.

 My recommendation is to spool your reel with 6lb Stren Original Monofilament.
-I have fished stern for years, and can confirm the quality.
-There is cheaper line, but often the quality suffers and if unlucky you will spend more time untangling a mess than fishing.
-It is worth a few dollars extra.
+I have fished stern for years and can confirm the quality.
+There are cheaper fishing lines, but more often than not, you will get what you pay for.
+More time will be spent untangling a mess than fishing.
+Quality fishing line is worth a few dollars extra.